Skip to content

 Verify Installation

-1. Read your CLAUDE.md automatically
+1. Read your instruction file automatically.

-2. Understand the project context
+2. Understand the project context and the memory loop.

 Next Steps

-Released under the MIT License.
+Released under the Apache-2.0 License.